SmokyBob/Bluetti_ESP32/README.md

 ## About
-This is an ESP32 based Bluetooth to MQTT Bride for BLUETTI power stations.
-The project is based on https://github.com/warhammerkid/bluetti_mqtt
+This is an ESP32 based Bluetooth Web Server for BLUETTI power stations.
+The project is based on https://github.com/warhammerkid/bluetti_mqtt and further development from https://github.com/mariolukas/Bluetti_ESP32_Bridge (thanks to all the contributors there).

-The code is tested on a AC300.
+The code is tested on a some devices listed below.
 Other Powerstations should also work but are untested yet.
 The discussion on https://diysolarforum.com/threads/monitoring-bluetti-systems.37870/ was a great help for understanding the protocol.

 ## Features

 * easy configuration with WiFi manager
-* mqtt support
+* IFTT support for low and high battery level commands
+* BT Disconnect and Reconnet without device reboot
 * support for BLUETTI power stations
   * AC300 (tested)
-  * AC200 (untested)
+  * AC200 (tested)
-  * EB3A (untested)
+  * EB3A (testes)
   * EP500 (untested)
   * EP500P (untested)
 * supported BLUETTI functions
   * commands
     * ac output on/off
+      * Directly from the page
     * dc output on/off
   * states
     * ac input power